-GciAlteredObjs Find all exported or dirty objects that have changed and are therefore in the ExportedDirtyObjs or TrackedDirtyObjs sets.
+GciAlteredObjs Find all exported or dirty objects that have changed and are therefore in the ExportedDirtyObjs set.
 GciDirtyExportedObjs Find all objects in the ExportedDirtyObjs set.
 GciDirtyObjsInit Begin tracking which objects in the session workspace change.
-GciDirtySaveObjs Find all exported or tracked objects that have changed and are therefore in the ExportedDirtyObjs or TrackedDirtyObjs sets.
-GciDirtyTrackedObjs Find all tracked objects that have changed and are therefore in the TrackedDirtyObjs set.
+GciDirtySaveObjs Find all exported objects that have changed and are therefore in the ExportedDirtyObjs set.
 GciHiddenSetIncludesOop Determines whether the given OOP is present in the specified hidden set.
 GciReleaseAllGlobalOops Remove all OOPS from the PureExportSet, making these objects eligible for garbage collection.
 GciReleaseAllOops Remove all OOPS from the PureExportSet, or if in a user action, from the user action's export set, making these objects eligible for garbage collection.

-GciReleaseAllTrackedOop s Clear the GciTrackedObjs set, making all tracked OOPs eligible for garbage collection.
 GciReleaseGlobalOops Remove an array of GemStone OOPs from the PureExportSet, making them eligible for garbage collection.

 GciReleaseOops Remove an array of GemStone OOPs from the PureExportSet, or if in a user action, remove them from the user action's export set, making them eligible for garbage collection.
-GciReleaseTrackedOops Remove an array of OOPs from the GciTrackedObjs set, making them eligible for garbage collection.
-GciSaveAndTrackObjs Add objects to GemStone's internal GciTrackedObjs set to prevent them from being garbage collected.
 GciSaveGlobalObjs Add an array of OOPs to the PureExportSet, making them ineligible for garbage collection.
 GciSaveObjs Add an array of OOPs to the PureExportSet, or if in a user action to the user action's export set, making them ineligible for garbage collection.
-GciTrackedObjsFetchAll- Dirty Find all exported or tracked objects that have changed and are therefore in the ExportedDirtyObjs or TrackedDirtyObjs sets.
-GciTrackedObjsInit Reinitialize the set of tracked objects maintained by GemStone.